rollno748/JMeter-OnFlyUpdater/README.md

 * Observed some abnormal behavior on the plugin when the test is restarted without killing the JMeter JVM

 ## Known Issues
-[x] Adding thread to running ThreadGroup is not working [x] Retrieving test info is not working
+[x] Retrieving test info is not working
 [x] Updating test element in the testplan is not working [x] Updating variables specific to thread